namesys-eth/ccip-store/ENSIP-17a.md

-        coordinates, // List of string-formatted coordinates, e.g. ChainID for L2, URL for off-chain storage etc; can never be empty authorities || [], // List of addresses of authorities; can be empty for unsafe record storage in off-chain databases or decentralised storages, or for on-chain signers approvals || [], // List of bytes-like signatures/approvals; can be empty for unsafe record storage in off-chain databases or decentralised storages containers || [] // List of bytes-like access signatures for containers; usually empty except for decentralised storages wrapped in namespaces
+        coordinates, // List of string-formatted coordinates, e.g. ChainID for L2, URL for off-chain storage etc; can never be empty authorities || [], // List of addresses of authorities; can be empty for unsafe record storage in off-chain databases or decentralised storages, or for on-chain signers approvals || [], // List of bytes-like signatures/approvals; can be empty for unsafe record storage in off-chain databases or decentralised storages accessories || [] // List of bytes-like access signatures for accessories; usually empty except for decentralised storages wrapped in namespaces
     ]
 ```